 Mark R Carter PhD Low Res JPG

-(NOTE: Dr. Carter has occassionally been confused with a few other "Mark Carter's."
+(NOTE: Dr. Carter has occasionally been confused with a few other "Mark Carter's."
+He spent most of his youth in Miami, Florida.
 Although he competed as a bodybuilder and powerlifter prior to the whiplash, he never held a world record.
 He plays blues-rock guitar not jazz.
 He also should not to be confused with the Seattle-based theatre and film director.
 He has never lived in Louisiana or Texas, has never worked for the federal government, and has never designed a video game.)

 Tax-Deductible Contributions - We Need Your Help